chrisdaaz/chrisdaaz.github.io/README.md

 # chrisdaaz
-Source files for personal blog on github pages.
+Source files for personal blog on netlify.